Skip to content

 Target Path Install

 It is possible to install Chroma in a specific directory by running pip install chromadb -t /path/to/dir.
-To run Chroma CLI from the installation dir expor the Python Path export PYTHONPATH=$PYTHONPATH:/path/to/dir.
+To run Chroma CLI from that install location, execute: /path/to/dir/bin/chroma run --path ./my_chroma_data

 Docker